Senate advances health care bill as McCain makes dramatic return; Pence breaks tie

 Vice President Mike Pence cast the tiebreaking vote.

 In a dramatic moment, Sen. John McCain returned from Arizona to applause from fellow senators.
-He case a necessary Republican vote for the motion.
+He cast a necessary Republican vote for the motion after two GOP senators — Susan Collins and Lisa Murkowski — sided with all Democrats in opposition.

 As the vote began, protesters in the Senate gallery shouted “kill the bill” and “shame, shame, shame!”

-Senate Majority Leader Mitch McConnell is about to dare his fellow Republicans to block their seven-year campaign promise to repeal and replace Obamacare.
-Talk is over.
-It’s time to vote.
+The vote came as Senate Majority Leader Mitch McConnell and President Donald Trump dared their fellow Republicans to block their seven-year campaign promise to repeal and replace Obamacare.

-After months of tedious deliberation, behind-the-scenes deal making and countless setbacks, Tuesday afternoon’s vote will determine if the Senate can start floor debate on legislation to overhaul the Affordable Care Act even though there aren’t any guarantees the votes are there to eventually pass it — and it’s unclear what a final bill will look like.
+The next step is floor debate on the legislation to overhaul the Affordable Care Act even though there aren’t any guarantees the votes are there to eventually pass it — and it’s unclear what a final bill will look like.

-Several Republican holdouts have announced they will vote for the motion, bringing McConnell close to the 50 he needs to pass it.

-Sens.
-Rand Paul, Dean Heller and Shelley Moore Capito say they will vote “yes.”
-Ohio Sen. Rob Portman will also back the motion, the Columbus Dispatch reported.

-Fifty votes will be needed to advance the bill, and with only 52 Republicans in the Senate — no Democrats willing to back Obamacare repeal — there is no margin for error.
-Vice President Mike Pence will be on Capitol Hill in case he needs to break a tie.

-Adding to the drama: Arizona Republican Sen. John McCain, who has been away from Washington after surgery and a diagnosis of brain cancer, is flying back Tuesday for the vote.
+The vote was up in the air until the last moments, when Several Republican holdouts announced their support, including Sens.
+Rand Paul, Dean Heller, Rob Portman and Shelley Moore Capito.

-President Donald Trump, who has repeatedly said he’s ready to sign any repeal legislation, continues to call on Republicans to give him the major congressional victory that’s eluded the White House thus far.
+Trump, who has repeatedly said he’s ready to sign any repeal legislation, celebrated the vote, which creates a path to give him the major congressional victory that’s eluded the White House thus far.

-“For the last seven years, Republicans have been united in standing up for Obamacare’s victims,” Trump said at the White House Monday.
-“Remember repeal and replace, repeal and replace, they kept saying it over and over again.

-He added, “But so far, Senate Republicans have not done their job in ending the Obamacare nightmare.”
+“I’m very happy to announce that with zero of the Democrats’ votes, the motion to proceed on health care has moved past and now we move forward toward truly great health care for the American people.
+We look forward to that.
+This was a big step,” Trump said at a White House news conference.

+“I want to thank Sen. John McCain,” he added.
+“A very brave man.
+He made a tough trip to get here.”

 Democrats are united against the bill, saying it would end health care coverage for millions of Americans.

-Note: This story is breaking and has been updated.